 A variation of that is the second item on the list, Ueongteopbab.
 Ueong is burdock root, and Teopbab just means rice with something served atop.
 It's similar to the Sinseonbap and definitely worth a try if you haven't tasted burdock root yet.

-You eat the rice dishes together with the leek side dish.
+You eat the rice dishes together with the leek side dish, which is seasoned with sesame oil and spicy pepper flakes.

 Other available dishes change depending on the season, but there's Tomato Bibimguksu and Tomato Memilguksu - both noodle dishes served with a tomato sauce instead of the chili-based sauce typical for Bibimguksu ("mixed noodles"), so if you're on the look for something not spicy, this is a refreshing choice!
 Memilguksu are noodles made from buckwheat.